What is revenue management?

 For this reason, currently, we consider that the competencies a Revenue Manager should possess include: strong analytical skills; proficiency in data processing and management; knowledge of key metrics and indicators; attention to detail; and advanced technological and software competencies.

-And you, still not implementing a revenue management strategy?
+And you, still not applying a revenue management strategy?

 Anterior